signalblur/IvyCLI/README.md

 # IvyCLI

 IvyCLI is a command-line tool for interacting with OpenAI's GPT models directly from your terminal.
-It supports conversation history, syntax highlighting, and customizable response colors.
+It supports encrypted conversation history, markdown formatting for responses, and a REPL mode for interactive use.

 <img width="1512" alt="ivy-cli-example" src="https://github.com/user-attachments/assets/5487f124-91d2-49f2-9cc9-24de80784a92">

 ## Features

 - Interact with OpenAI's GPT models (e.g., GPT-4).
-- Encrypted conversation history.
+- Encrypted conversation history using AES-256-GCM.
-- Syntax highlighting for code blocks in responses.
+- Markdown formatting for responses.
-- Customizable response colors.
+- REPL mode for interactive use.
-- Configurable via a JSON file.
+- Configurable via a JSON file in `~/.config/ivycli/`.

 ## Installation